vuongdothanhhuy/vuongdothanhhuy.github.io/about/index.md

 ### About Me

-I consider myself a fresh software developer with the focus on web application.
+I consider myself a mid-senior web developer with the focus on backend and frontend (JS functions only).
+I can do frontend CSS, but not really good.
 I studied extensively Java during my bachelor program at RMIT Vietnam, but for now I mainly use Javascript to develop web application.
-I love to use AngularJS for the frontends and NodeJS or PHP for the backends.
-I'm also a fan of Yeoman and other automated tools that help developers' life easier and more fun.
+I love to use AngularJS for the frontend and NodeJS, Golang or PHP for the backend.
+I'm also a fan of Yeoman and other automated tools that help developers'​ life easier and more fun.

 I enjoy reading books and research papers about various topics: programming, software engineering  and development.
 Space technology is also my favorite topic, and I frequently visit NASA's website to update myself.
 Reading books and academic/scientific source of information

+Besides working as a web engineer, I am also interested in doing research and get detailed answers/analysis to questions, which could lead to better decision making and less predictable and preventable mistakes.

-In my free time, I like to participate in the open source communities.
-I have developed some open-source tools.
-Check them out at [my GitHub][github].
+In my free time, I like to participate in the open source communities, fixing bugs and create new feature, then make pull requests.
 I also like taking free online courses at Udacity, eDX and Coursera.

 ### About My Style